kasdmul/persmovie/workspaces/persmovie/README.md

 This is a NextJS starter in Firebase Studio.

-Let's trigger a new build!
+To get started, take a look at src/app/page.tsx.

+Happy coding!

----
+--- BUILD FIX ATTEMPT ---
-This is a new line to force a build on Firebase.
+This line confirms that file changes are now working.